September 8, 2015

 «Our wish is that the US see us as equals:» A Q&A with Comité Cerezo (Mexico)

-14 de agosto de 2015, por Comité Cerezo México1.
+14 August 2015, by Comité Cerezo México1.
 21 years after NAFTA went into effect, neoliberalism is still making inroads (is alive and well) in Mexico.
 Over the last year or so, structural reforms were passed, which largely favor corporate interests and privatization of public goods.
 During that same time, torture, forced disappearances, arbitrary detentions and harassment have increased.
 Is there any connection between the reforms and this repression?
-If you look at the Mexican states with the most land concessions to foreign (...)
+If you look at the Mexican states with the most land concessions to foreign (…)

 -